hermannm/gruvbox-plain/README.md

 Code editor theme for VSCode and JetBrains IDEs, based on [morhetz/gruvbox](https://github.com/morhetz/gruvbox) but with a plainer color palette for syntax highlighting.
 The theme comes with two palettes: `gruvbox-plain-warm` and `gruvbox-plain-cold` (latter only available for VSCode).

+## VSCode Installation

+1. Download the latest `.vsix` file from [Releases](https://github.com/hermannm/gruvbox-plain/releases)
+2. Go to `Extensions` tab in VSCode
+3. Click `...` in the top right of the tab
+4. Click `Install from VSIX...`, and select the downloaded `.vsix` file

+Now `gruvbox-plain-warm` and `gruvbox-plain-cold` should be available as color themes!

 ## Color Scheme

 gruvbox-plain uses a limited subset of the gruvbox dark mode color palette for syntax highlighting.
 The table below shows the general usage of the different colors.